-The Group's credit policy focuses on the core credit principles, lending guidelines and parameters, control and monitoring requirements, problem loan identification, management of high risk counterparties and provisioning.
-Standard procedures specific to businesses have been established to manage various types of risks across different business segments, products and portfolios.
+The Group's credit policy focuses on the core credit principles, lending guidelines and parameters, control and monitoring requirements, problem loan identification, management of high-risk counterparties and provisioning.
+Standard procedures specific to businesses are in place to manage various types of risks across different business segments, products and portfolios.